Lemalu Tate Simi

-Lemalu Samau Tate Simi (19 October 1952 - 17 April 2014) was a Samoan poet, rugby manager, civil servant and diplomat.
-He was Samoa's High Commissioner to Australia from 2009 to 2014.
+Lemalu Samau Tate Simi (19 October 1952 - 17 April 2014) was a Samoan poet, rugby manager, civil servant, and diplomat.
+He served as Samoa's High Commissioner to Australia from 2009 to 2014.

 Lemalu trained as an architect in New Zealand and subsequently worked as a civil servant, rising to the position of chief executive of the Ministry of Commerce, Industry and Labour.
 In January 2009 he was appointed High Commissioner to Australia, a position he held until his death in 2014.
-He was also the team manager for the Samoa national rugby union team, and president of the Samoan Red Cross.
+He also served as team manager of the Samoa national rugby union team, and as president of the Samoa Red Cross Society.